b0bu/pingoo/README.md

-# pingoo
+# a ping utility in go
-a ping utility in go
+you know, like the penguin.